thetriggestcove/dsc-installing-r/README.md

 * [ ] Have base R installed on a computer
 * [ ] Have Rstudio installed on their computer
-* [ ] Install the tidyverse
+* [ ] Install the tidyverse !!!!!!!!!!!!!!
-* [ ] Run commands in editor, notice that it shows in global environment
-* [ ] Execute tips script using library
-* [ ] Examine tips output in console
-* [ ] Change color of RStudio
+* [ ] Change color scheme of RStudio
+* [ ] Disable RStudio's default saving of .RData
-* [ ] Get R Markdown to work
+* [ ] Run your first RMarkdown script

 ## Getting R

-Over the course of the next few lessons we won't be running R in your browser, but rather putting it on your local machine.
+Over the course of the next few lessons we **won't** be running R in your browser, but rather putting it on your local machine.
 You might already have some software that could run R, but in order to make sure everything works please be sure to follow these steps exactly so everything works well!
-This is especially true of you try to use the RStudio that comes along with [Anaconda](); it's best to just do a fresh iinstall of both R and RStudio.
+This is especially true of you try to use the RStudio that comes along with [Anaconda](https://www.anaconda.com/); it's best to just do a fresh iinstall of both R and RStudio.
 Luckily R tends to be much easier to install and manage than Python.

 So where do you get all things R?